daniel-pereira-guimaraes/python-scrypts/README.md

 # Python Scripts

 A collection of **Python** scripts for integrations with **MySQL**, **RabbitMQ**, and **Elasticsearch**.
-Each script performs specific tasks, organized by the type of integration.
+The scripts are organized by integration type and each one performs a specific task.

 ![Screenshot](images/receive-messages-and-delete-queue.png)